skynet29/brainbot/brainjs.md

 # Using controls

-To use a control in your HTML, add a **bn-control** parameter to an HTML tag depending of the control type with the name of the control de to be create and optionally a **bn-options** parameter to specify controls options.
+To use a control in your HTML, add a **bn-control** parameter to an HTML tag depending of the control type (most of the time a **div** tag) with the name of the control to create and optionally a **bn-options** parameter to specify controls options.
 The value of the options parameter must be an object declared in the viewControler data.
 This object is passed to the control constructor function.

 Example 1 with bn-options